stweil/okralact/README.md

     <img src="docs/Framework.png" style="zoom:20%"/>
 </center>

 **Okralact** is both a set of specifications and a prototype implementation for harmonizing the input data, parameterization and provenance tracking of training different OCR engines.
 It is a client/server architecture application.
-The interactions between the client nodes and the server are implementeqd using **Flask**, a lightweight web application framework for Python.
-All the training or evaluation jobs submitted to the server are handled in the background by task queues implemented wth **Redis Queue** (**RQ**).
+The interactions between the client nodes and the server are implemented using **Flask**, a lightweight web application framework for Python.
+All the training or evaluation jobs submitted to the server are handled in the background by task queues implemented with **Redis Queue** (**RQ**).

 The folder *app* contains the code for the web-application and task queues.
 The folder *app/templates* defined a set of web interfaces that the users directly interacted with.
 Through these webpages, the user can